 Aware of the issues raised by AI, the architects of the Montreal Declaration for a Responsible Development of Artificial Intelligence propose ethical principles based on 10 fundamental values: well-being, respect for autonomy, protection of privacy and intimacy, solidarity, democratic participation, equity, diversity inclusion, prudence, responsibility and sustainable development.

 This declaration, supported by Mila and most of Quebec’s AI players, needs tangible action to come alive, adapt, evolve and progress.
 For this reason, Mila made the decision very early in its history to actively engage in promoting the ethical use of its research.
-More informations.
+More information.

 International Observatory on the Societal Impacts of AI and Digital Technologies